 Modeling Fire Growth: Wave Propagation

-Cellular models, like the one depicted above, simulate fire spread as a contagion process in which fire spreads between cells.
+Cellular models simulate fire spread as a contagion process in which fire spreads between cells.
 One of the major shortcomings of this method is that the use of a gridded landscape distorts fire geometry, although there are methods to help mitigate this (e.g., increasing the number of neighbor cells).

 Today, some of the most widely used fire simulators (e.g., FARSITE, Prometheus) are based on Huygens principle of wave propagation.
 Huygens principle was originally proposed to describe traveling light waves, and also explains how sound waves can travel around corners.
 The crux of Huygens principle is that every point on the edge of a wave-front can be an independent source of secondary wavelets that propagate (i.e., spread) the wave.